amvstrm/.github/profile/README.md

 ## Mirror

-**We decided to shut down, cease the website operation, and archive the website repo.
+**We decided to shut down, cease the website operation, and archive the website & API repo.
 Please read more at our [Docs website](https://docs.amvstr.me/the-future).**

 ## Discussions